 This notion of Mastery is explained in far greater detail in this post:

 Believe me, it works.
 By focusing on an attribute or skill that you want to accomplish, and then pursing it with vigor, you’ll find greater fulfillment in what you’re doing now.
 It’s like taking a style guide for your future, and overlaying it on top of your current pursuits.

 By doing that, your current pursuits are put into new perspective, and you start building skills or attributes that will help as we move into the next steps in the process, which we’ll discuss over the next couple of days.

 Good luck, and remember to come back for the remaining steps.

 Note: Thank you for being here.
-Remember, you matter, and you can make a difference.
 If you know of anyone else who is going through a difficult time with their career, please share this post series with them, and invite them to join in the journey.